-The Local Economic Direct Democracy Association (LEDDA) framework, in early stage development, is a prototype social choice system based on the 2014 book Economic Direct Democracy.
+The Local Economic Direct Democracy Association (LEDDA) framework, in early stage development, is a prototype social cognitive architecture based on the 2014 book Economic Direct Democracy.
 It is intended to help communities reinvent themselves as strong, resilient, robust, and prosperous.

 The LEDDA framework has eight components (see the glossary for terms and abbreviations):